mcglasp/ms4-big-idea-books/README.md

 [Go to site: ms4-big-idea-books.herokuapp.com](https://ms4-big-idea-books.herokuapp.com/)

 # Strategy
 Big Idea Books is a bookselling website specialising in non-fiction titles for children.
 The site is targeted to anyone buying for a child from preschool age up to early teen.
-It is expected that this will be mainly parents, but the site's UX has been carefully considered to guide customers to age-appropriate titles in a given area of interest: for example, prehistory for 8-10s or animals for preschoolers.
+It is expected that this will be mainly parents, but the site's UX has been carefully considered to guide customers to age-appropriate titles in a given area of interest: for example, 'prehistory for 8-10s' or 'animals for preschoolers'.
 It does this through intuitive navigation; creating a clear and simple customer journey.

 For the store owner the content management system is designed with ease of use and flexibility in mind.
 Titles can be created or updated directly from a home page navigation link, and can also be deleted directly from search results.
 The system does not force the user to adhere to particular pricing structures or sales campaign models; the site owner can add percentage discounts or fixed sale prices as they wish, and all totals will be calculated for them.

 The business case for this was inspired by my own experience of buying books for children.
-While plenty of other book-buying options existing online, I've found that most are overwhelmingly focussed on fiction, whereas my two young sons are die-hard non-fiction fans.
+While plenty of other book-buying options exist online, I've found that most are overwhelmingly focused on fiction, whereas my two young sons are die-hard non-fiction fans.
 Of course the non-fiction titles are easy to search for if you know their titles, but when browsing for something new the sorting and filtering options are often not specific enough for my requirements.
 Amazon offers users the ability to filter results by age and subject, but it has such an extensive catalogue that it is overwhelming and often includes titles that have been too broadly categorised, for example, 'Trains' strongly suggests that it will be largely non-fiction, but for a busy mum, it would be far prefereable to be able to specify that, rather than have to sift through the likes of 'Thomas The Tank Engine' to find the more suitable 'How Trains Work'.

-Waterstones work much better in respect of above comments.
+Waterstones works much better in respect of the above comments.
 However, it too features an overwhelmingly large catalogue that is time-consuming to sort through, and also suffers from being too broadly categorised.

 It is understandable that these giants within their sector would suffer from the relatively positive problem of too large a choice of stock, and therefore Big Idea Books does not aim to take them on or even attempt to better their customer journey.
-What Big Idea Books does aim to do is offer parents and gift-buyers an alternative and straightforward to solution to finding beautifully written and designed non-fiction; almost a 'personal-shopper' experience.
+What Big Idea Books does aim to do is offer parents and gift-buyers an alternative and straightforward solution to finding beautifully written and designed non-fiction; almost a 'personal-shopper' experience.
 The tagline 'Curated Non-fiction For Kids' spells out the store's aims precisely; these are items that have been carefully selected for inclusion in the cataloge and displayed to the user under appropriate filters to give customers a clear and straightforward shopping experience.

 # Scope

-The below table outlines the 22 application features that I consider essential for a minimum viable product, all of which will are planned for implementation in from the earliest development stages.
+The below table outlines the 22 application features that I consider essential for a minimum viable product, all of which will are planned for implementation from the earliest development stages.

 | User story ID	| As a... |	I want to be able to... | So that I can... |
 | ----------| ------|---------|---------|